About

 Last, but not least, Gina is proudly represented by Alec Shane at Writers House.

-When she’s not writing or reading, Gina can be found boogying at concerts with her husband, tending to their awesome produce garden, or snuggling with her rescue dog Gerdie.
-(But Gerdie would tell you, “Dat’s out of order.
-I’m first in Momma’s heart.”)
+When she’s not writing or reading, Gina can be found working at her local library, boogying at concerts with her husband, learning to draw, or snuggling with her rescue dog Sasha.

 6 Totally Random Facts About Gina: